Enriching Google Analytics Data Through Custom Metrics

 If you have migrated from hard-coded Google Analytics to Google Tag Manager, custom metrics are much easier to implement than if have not.
 In this post we will concentrate on using GTM to configure custom metrics.

 1. What are Custom Metrics in Google Analytics?

 Custom metrics are quantitative, which means they generate a cumulative average in a report.
-Further, custom metrics are attributed to either hits or products (i.e. enhanced ecommerce tracking) rather than sessions or users.
+Furthermore, custom metrics are either hits or products (i.e. enhanced ecommerce tracking) rather than sessions or users.
 As a custom metric is cumulative this means it will generate the sum total during a session rather than the last recorded value.
-For example, if we allocate a value of 1 to each occurance of the new metric (e.g. registration submission) every time users trigger this event GTM will push a value of 1 into the new metric.
+For example, if we allocate a value of 1 to each occurrence of the new metric (e.g. registration submission) every time users trigger this event GTM will push a value of 1 into the new metric.